Operators and functions available to end-users

 Sqr Square root sqr(64) = 8

-Functions that require further explanation
+Functions and operators that require further explanation

 Asc(StringArg [, Position])